shinygit/order-guide/README.md

 - Sort by category.
 - Show items that are frequently ordered but not currently on this weeks order.
 - Supplier receiving notes.
 When a note is specific to a supplier but not necessarily an item.
+- Infrequent items.
+Logic and features for items not frequently ordered.

 ## Getting Started